 - You can use a digital multimeter or an analog multimeter although the digital one is the preferred one.

 - If you don't have a multimeter or need to upgrade yours, check out my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).

 - Socket that will fit crankshaft pulley bolt.

 When the cam sensor goes bad, it will NOT keep your 4.3L, 5.0L, or 5.7L GM equipped vehicle from starting.
 Yep, that's right your mini-van or pick up or SUV will crank up and start.
 Now, of course, it's not gonna' run right.

 Here are a couple of symptoms that your vehicle is probably experiencing:

-The very first thing you need to ask yourself, before testing the cam sensor is: Did the Codes (P0340, P0341) or the symptoms appear after I replaced or moved the distributor?.
+The very first thing you need to ask yourself, before testing the camshaft position sensor is: Did the codes (P0340, P0341) or the symptoms appear after I replaced or moved the distributor?.

-If you haven't removed the distributor at all, then this article will help you... since it sounds like the cam sensor is BAD... and I'll show you how to test it.
+If you haven't removed the distributor at all, then this article will help you since it sounds like the camshaft position sensor is defective and I'll show you how to test it.

 Where To Buy The Cam Sensor And Save